hapax/hapax.github.io/assets/simple-physics.md

 10^{0.5} \approx 3.2.
 $$

-A Fermi estimate should be accurate up to a factor of around $3.2$, i.e. the real answer can be around $3$ times bigger or smaller and the estimate is still correct.
+A Fermi estimate should be accurate up to a factor of around
+$3.2$, i.e. it can be bigger or smaller than the true answer by a factor of $3$.
-Our earlier counts of planets, countries, and global population, for instance, are well within a factor of $3$.
+Our earlier counts of planets, countries, and global population, for instance, are well within this generous factor of $3$!

-In general, it makes life a bit easier if instead of restricting to order of magnitude per se ($1, 10, 100, \ldots$) we allow for arbitrary numbers, with the understanding *that they are only accurate up to a factor of* $10^{0.5}$.
+In general, it makes life a bit easier if instead of restricting to power of $10$ ($1, 10, 100, \ldots$), we allow for arbitrary numbers, with the understanding *that they are only accurate up to a factor of* $10^{0.5}$.
 We can denote this using a twiddle, so that